 Public Building Maintenance

-The Parks and Public Works department is responsible for maintenance on all park buildings as well as the municipal buildings.
+The Parks and Public Works department is responsible for the maintenance of all park buildings as well as the municipal buildings.

 The Parks and Public Works department is responsible for the maintenance of the boat launch area located on the Mississippi River in Champlin.

 The Adopt-A-Park Program assists the Parks and Public Works Department in keeping our City parks clean, allowing the department to perform other tasks on a more timely basis.
 Once again, the Champlin Parks and Recreation Commission is very excited to offer your organization an opportunity to become involved in the Adopt-A-Park Program during the upcoming season.
 This program has been a tremendous success.
-Program participation not only provides assistance to the maintenance of the park facilities, but also shows genuine concern for the community.
-The program is modeled after the MNDOT Adopt-A Highway Program and is designed to involve the community in a personal commitment to provide a cleaner and safer park system.
-For application forms and more information about how your organization can become involved, please call the Parks and Public Works Department at email@example.com or (763) 421-2820.
+Program participation not only provides assistance to the maintenance of the park facilities but also shows genuine concern for the community.
+The program is modeled after the MNDOT Adopt-A-Highway Program and is designed to involve the community in a personal commitment to provide a cleaner and safer park system.
+For application forms and more information about how your organization can become involved, please call the Parks and Public Works Department at 763-421-2820 or email the Public Works Department.